wp-plugins/polylang/readme.txt

 = 1.7.7 =

 * fix: make sure that the language switcher never finds translations for untranslated post types (could occur when the post type was previously translated)
+* fix: display the default category according to the admin language filter in settings->writing

 = 1.7.6 (2015-06-10) =